Sjogren's (SHOW-grins) syndrome is a disorder of your immune system identified by its two most common symptoms — dry eyes and a dry mouth.

 - Vision problems.
-Dry eyes can lead to light sensitivity, blurred vision and corneal ulcers.
+Dry eyes can lead to light sensitivity, blurred vision and corneal damage.

 - Lungs, kidneys or liver.
-Inflammation may cause pneumonia, bronchitis or other problems in your lungs; may lead to problems with kidney function; and may cause hepatitis or cirrhosis in your liver.
+Inflammation can cause pneumonia, bronchitis or other problems in your lungs; lead to problems with kidney function; and cause hepatitis or cirrhosis in your liver.